yaleqc/qtcodes/README.md

 # Qiskit Surface Code Encoder/Decoder
+*This README is not up to date.
+Please review our comprehensive tutorials to better understand and use our package.*

 ## IBM Qiskit - Summer Jam Hackathon 2020

 Quantum computation is an inherently noisy process.
 Scalable quantum computers will require fault-tolerance to implement useful computation.
 There are many proposed approaches to this, but one promising candidate is the family of *topological quantum error correcting codes*.